chengchingwen/OhMyArtifacts.jl/README.md

 julia> readline(my_artifact_path(iris_name_hash))
 "1.
 Title: Iris Plants Database"

-# iris dataset is removed
+# Iris dataset is removed
 julia> my_artifact_exists(iris_hash)
 false

 julia> isdir(iris_dataset_path)
 false

-# unbind and recycle
+# Unbind and recycle
 julia> unbind_my_artifact!(myartifacts_toml, "iris.names")

 # When `using OhMyArtifacts`, this function is called if we haven't do it for 7 days, so